Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 18. The Holiday Swap

-'The Holiday Swap' by Maggie Knox now one involves two characters or two heroines who are actually twin sisters one of them is like a cooking show host and the other one runs the family bakery at home
+'The Holiday Swap' by Maggie Knox now involves two characters or two heroines who are actually twin sisters.
+One of them is like a cooking show host, and the other one runs the family bakery at home

-and so one's super famous and one's just happy being at home and running her shop building the family business and greeting the customers that have been customers of the business for many years.
+And so one's super famous and one's just happy being at home and running her shop, building the family business, and greeting the customers who have been customers of the business for many years.

-and then she would carry out the family business you know big foods and Greek customers and things like that meanwhile our baker sister goes to become a TV show star and they both have their own romantic relationships here at the bakery now find someone from a small local town.
+And then she would carry out the family business, you know, big foods and Greek customers and things like that.
+Meanwhile, our baker sister is going to become a TV show star, and they both have their own romantic relationships here at the bakery.
+Now, find someone from a small local town.

 19. The Christmas Sisters by Sarah Morgan